 Replacement receptacles are now required to be arc-fault circuit interrupter (AFCI) protected.
 This means that if you are replacing an old outlet in an old home in a location that needs AFCI protection in a new home, the replacement outlet needs to be AFCI protected.
 AFCI protection was installed in the panel for several of the circuits.

-7.15 LUMINARIES
+7.14 LUMINARIES

-All of the accessible luminaries were tested and were found to be functional except where noted below.
+All of the accessible luminaries were tested and were found to be functional.